-As at December 31, 2017, the Company's consolidated financial statements include the accounts of the parent company and its wholly owned subsidiary Beauce Gold Fields Inc. ("BGF") until December 30, 2018.
+The Company's consolidated financial statements include the accounts of the parent company and its wholly owned subsidiary Beauce Gold Fields Inc. ("BGF") until December 30, 2018.
 BGF was incorporated in August 2016 under the Canada Business Corporations Act. and specializes in the exploration of gold.
 The parent company controls a subsidiary if it is exposed, or has rights, tovariable returns from its involvement with the subsidiary and has the ability to influence these returns through its power over the subsidiary.
 All intra-group transactions, balances, revenues and expenses are eliminated upon consolidation.
-BGF's financial reporting date is December 31.
+BGF's financial reporting date is April 30.